111110100/ozlottopy/README.md

 # OZ Lotto
-Just for fun Oz Lotto script.
-Generates lottory numbers based on probability to pick a set of numbers, with half of them odd and half of them even.
-There's a ***30%*** chance that the winning combination numbers contain half even and half are odd numbers.
+Just for fun Oz Lotto (Australia) script.
+Generates lottory numbers based on probability to pick a set of numbers from a 6 numbered draw, with half of them odd and half of them even.
+There's a ***30%*** chance that the winning combination numbers contain half of them even and half of them odd numbers.
 There's a ***25%*** chance that 4 are odd, 2 are even and ***22%*** chance that 4 are even, and 2 are odd.
+If you have historical data of winning lotto numbers from other countries, you can use that as long as it follows the CSV format similar to the one in this repo.

 ## Historical draws
 Historical draws were taken from the following sources